ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

 > Use `azd provision` to only deploy the infra and specify `true` for the `includeLogicApp` parameter.
 Other parameters can be `false`.
 > Note this template sets the .NET version to `v9.0`, but it will automatically be changed to `v8.0` when using `func azure functionapp publish` to deploy the sample.

-1. Remove the extension bundle environment variables. his is necessary because the extension bundle else the extension won't be loaded.
+1. Remove the extension bundle environment variables.
+This is necessary because else the extension won't load.
    1. Navigate to the deployed Logic App and open the Environment variables tab.
    1. Remove the `AzureFunctionsJobHost__extensionBundle__id` and `AzureFunctionsJobHost__extensionBundle__version` variables and save the changes.